JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_2001_Summer.md

 <figure id="Figure_1" class="image urantiapedia">
 <img src="/image/article/The_Mighty_Messenger/2001_Summer/005964.jpg">
-<figcaption>A ioyous and uplifting Summer Study Session, held at the University of California Santa Cruz (see related article on page 3).
+<figcaption>A joyous and uplifting Summer Study Session, held at the University of California Santa Cruz (see related article on page 3).
 Photo of remembrance supper courtesy of Martha Babatola.<em></em></figcaption>
 </figure>